 Keep it on your account

 If you opt to have the Kindle on your account (or have a child use your Kindle/old Kindle/a Kindle Kids Edition), then you'll have to make sure you use parental controls to ensure they don't spend on your account, which makes things much simpler.
-There there is Fire for Kids and FreeTime - now called Amazon Kids - to consider as well.
+There there is Amazon Kids and Kids+ - previously called Fire for Kids or FreeTime - to consider as well.

 Kindle has plenty of parental controls which is good place to start.
 If you're giving your child a Kindle, you can opt to close off the major access points to the internet: web browser, Kindle Store and Cloud.